StefanoRatto/ratste/README.md

 ## TODOs

 * Client
-  - Develop a compiled client (C/C++, Golang, C# etc)
+  - Develop a compiled client
-  - Leverage OOP
   - Obfuscate or encrypt client side code
   - Capable of traversing a web proxy

 * Server
   - A mechanism to queue tasks for clients
-  - Long term storage of commands and subsequent results
-  - Leverage OOP
   - Database Backend